thzero/rocket_sidekick-server/README.md

 * Install the MongoDb (either locally or in the cloud) server
   * Recommendation is MongoDb Atlas (https://www.mongodb.com/cloud/atlas) for development/sandbox
 * Create a new MongoDb database in the Mongo server
-* Restore the default rocket_tools MongoDb
+* Restore the default rocket_sidekick MongoDb
-  * Use the following MongoDb CLI tool to restore the default database located at (https://github.com/thzero/rocket_tools-database)
+  * Use the following MongoDb CLI tool to restore the default database located at (https://github.com/thzero/rocket_sidekick-database)

 ```
 .\bin\mongorestore --host <mongodb host name> --ssl --username <mongo user name> --password <mongo user password> --authenticationDatabase admin -d production <location of default database>